sazed1237/office-lunch-menu-management-backend/README.md

 Here are the main scripts you can run:

 - Start: npm start - Start the server.
 - Test: npm test - Run tests

+# Dependencies
+This project uses the following main dependencies:

+- cookie-parser: For parsing cookies.
+- cors: For enabling Cross-Origin Resource Sharing.
+- dotenv: For loading environment variables from a .env file.
+- express: Web framework for Node.js.
+- jsonwebtoken: For generating and verifying JSON Web Tokens.
+- mongodb: MongoDB driver for Node.js.

 =====================================================================